jliyon23/torolandmunnar/ADMIN_SETUP.md

   FOR ALL USING (auth.role() = 'authenticated');

 CREATE POLICY "Allow all for authenticated users" ON enquiries FOR ALL USING (auth.role() = 'authenticated');

+CREATE POLICY "Allow all for authenticated users" ON rooms FOR ALL USING (auth.role() = 'authenticated');

+CREATE POLICY "Allow all for authenticated users" ON activities FOR ALL USING (auth.role() = 'authenticated');

+CREATE POLICY "Allow all for authenticated users" ON testimonials FOR ALL USING (auth.role() = 'authenticated');

+CREATE POLICY "Allow all for authenticated users" ON team_members FOR ALL USING (auth.role() = 'authenticated');

 -- Allow public read access to blogs and hero settings